 • $100,000 in bodily injury per accident.

 Once an Uber driver receives a ride request, they are covered by an expanded auto policy.
 That policy provides $1,000,000 in third-party liability (similar to policies that cover taxi companies), uninsured or underinsured motorist coverage.
-The coverage contingent and comprehensive collision insurance provide replacement cash value for the vehicle after a $2,500 deductible (or $1,000 for certain vehicles).
+The coverage contingent and comprehensive vehicle collision insurance provide replacement cash value for the vehicle after a $2,500 deductible (or $1,000 for certain vehicles).
 The contingent and comprehensive collision package kick in if the driver maintains a similar policy with their personal auto carrier.

 Uber and Lyft drivers who operate black car and limo services through the app must obtain commercial-grade auto insurance.
 Moreover, Uber offers enhanced commercial coverage through insurance partners – at additional cost to drivers.